dscroft/liascript_sqli/stereo_calibration_activity/stereo_calibration_activity.md

 # Stereo Calibrator Activity

-Short activity based for identifying the extrinsic parameters of a camera pair.
+Short activity for identifying the extrinsic parameters of a camera pair.

 Although we are using the stereo camera calibrator app for this activity, the principles are the same for any multi camera calibration with a shared field of view.